 Field-hunting tip

-Look in ultramafic rocks country — that is the host setting where greenlizardite typically forms.
+Look in ultramafic rocks country, the host setting where greenlizardite typically forms.
 If you start seeing magnetite, chromite, calcite in float, you are in the right ground.
 Field specimens usually show a platy or micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.